coleifer/peewee/docs/peewee/api.rst

       Key-existence predicates, supported on **every** backend.
 Postgresql uses ``?`` / ``?&`` / ``?|``, MySQL / MariaDB use ``JSON_CONTAINS_PATH``,
       and SQLite tests ``json_type(field, path) IS NOT NULL`` per key.
-These check for object-key existence; note that Postgresql's ``?`` *also* matches a string against the elements of a top-level array, which the MySQL and SQLite emulations do not.
+These check for object-key existence.
+Postgresql's ``?`` *also* matches a string against the elements of a top-level array, which the MySQL and SQLite emulations do not.

       .. code-block:: python